 As Veterans Day approaches, you might consider encouraging your trumpet students to volunteer to perform on November 11 or whenever an occasion arises.
 If you’re not aware of local volunteer opportunities, check out Bugles Across America.
 This organization was formed in 2000 with the belief that every veteran deserves a live rendition of Taps by a real bugler.
 They actively seek capable volunteers to provide this valuable service to veterans and their families.

-To help, we’re adding Taps, Echo Taps, and Last Post to SmartMusic.
-Not only are these new titles in SmartMusic’s Free Library, you don’t even have to create a free account to access them.
+To help, we added Taps, Echo Taps, and Last Post to SmartMusic.
+Not only are these titles in SmartMusic’s Free Library, you don’t even have to create a free account to access them.
 Simply click on the hyperlinks above to find yourself in each piece, within SmartMusic.
-Feel free to share these links with students and encourage them to download a PDF of both versions of Taps and of Last Post.
+Feel free to share these links with students and encourage them to practice both versions of Taps and of Last Post.

 Just as in real life, there is no accompaniment for these calls.
 SmartMusic, however, includes a recorded performance of each piece, all three of which I enjoyed playing for you.
 Students can choose whether or not they hear the recording of my performance as they play.